 Note: The product links below are to Amazon, where you can see images of the products and read other parents’ reviews.
 The links will open in a new window so that you won’t lose this articles while taking a look at the products.

 Baby Toy Gifts Ideas

 0-3 months baby toys

-The newborn baby doesn't really need any toys.
-He needs only you!
+The newborn baby doesn’t really need any toys.
+He/she needs only you!
 Being close to mom and dad is a favorite occupation.
 Soon enough, though, babies will discover their hands, making colorful baby bracelets and rattles fun baby toy gifts.

 For some stimulation, invest in a baby musical mobile to hang over your baby’s crib or changing table.
 It has to have bright colors and patterns to be interesting.
 The best one I’ve ever seen and used is the Sweet Island Dreams Mobile.

 It plays for 15 minutes and all the colors and shapes are so interesting for the baby that he or she can easily look at it for 15-30 minutes.
 If you have older siblings or plan on having siblings later on, this is invaluable.
 I could put our 18 months older daughter to bed while our infant had a great time looking at this mobile.

 Brightly colored finger puppets can be a fun variation when playing to train the baby’s eyes muscles as described above.